https://www.deakin.edu.au/__data/assets/image/0006/551823/31801_master-of-engineering-professional_hero.jpg

 Course overview

-The course focuses on practical hands-on learning, and research and professional practice skill development.
-You will undertake industry-led or research-based projects to strengthen the application of engineering knowledge whilst extending your understanding through specialised study.
+The course focuses on practical hands-on learning, as well as research and professional practice skill development.
+You will undertake industry-led or research-based projects to apply your engineering knowledge and extend your understanding through specialised study.
 You will also have the opportunity to combine electives and gain a second specialisation.
-Choose from areas such as engineering management and learn how to influence business decisions.
+Choose from diverse topics like Analytics, Management or Sustainability and tailor your degree to your unique interests.

 Want to develop advanced engineering skills and progress your career?